mazong1123/reactoo/README.md

     styledButtonWithClickHandler.render({ text: 'Styled Button With Click Handler' }, '#styledButtonWithClickHandler');
 ```

-Please fine more examples in the /example folder.
+Please find more examples in the /example folder.
 Thanks.